dekuNukem/PicoRC/og_mac.md

 * There must be **no solder bridges**.
 If any, put on flux and melt it to remove.

-### Cleaning

-This is optional, but I like to clean off the flux with 90%+ isopropyl alcohol.
-Submerge and scrub with a toothbrush.

-Make sure it is **completely dry** before proceeding.

 ## Board Features

+Install the fuses.

 ![Alt text](photos/mac_plus/features.png)

 ### Power Switch

-The terminal block (and pin header) is connected to the ATX `PS_ON` pin.
+The PSW pin header is connected to the ATX `PS_ON` pin.

-You can wire a flip switch to it, or leave it jumpered so it turns on immediately when plugged in.
+You can wire a latching switch to it, or leave it jumpered so it turns on immediately when plugged in.

 ### PC Fan Header

 * Any standard 3 or 4-pin PC fan should work

-* Run it at 5V or 12V by changing the jumper

-* 12V is full speed, 5V is much quieter.

 ### Fuse